ssciwr/cookiecutter-cpp-project/README.md

 This will start an interactive prompt that will configure and generate your project.
-One of the prompts will ask you for a remote repository URL, so you should head to the Git hosting service of your choice (e.g. `github.com`) and add a new repository.
+One of the prompts will ask you for a remote repository URL, so you should head to the Git hosting service of your choice and add a new empty repository e.g. [on Github](https://github.com/new).

 # Configuration